lws803/FreeRTOS_experiments/cheatsheets/VirtualMemory.md

 Steps:
 1. Convert the virtual address to bits
-2. Split them up into virtual page number section and offset section
+2. Split them up into `virtual page number` section and offset section
-3. Look up the table to find what the virtual page number corresponds to and its corresponding physical address page number
+3. Look up the table to find what the `virtual page number` corresponds to and its corresponding `physical address page number`
-4. Convert physical address page number to bits
+4. Convert `physical address page number` to bits
-5. Append the bits in front of the offset
+5. Append the bits in front of the offset (offset stays the same for both)

 ## Page Tables
-Array of [age tables entries (PTE) that maps virtual pages to physical pages.
+Array of page tables entries (PTE) that maps virtual pages to physical pages.

 - 1 process will have one page table.
 - Page tables are stored in the physical memory/ main memory (DRAM)